v1zhaixingv1/semuta-casino-TOS-Privacy_Policy/README.md

 ## Changes & Contact
 - Terms may be updated at any time; material changes will be posted in the repository or support server.
 Continued use after changes constitutes acceptance.
-- For questions or disputes, contact: `support@discordcasino.example` or the linked support server.
+- For questions or disputes, contact: `fattercatechoes@gmail.com` or the linked support server.

 ---